fenok/react-router-typesafe-routes/README.md

 yarn add react-router-typesafe-routes
 ```

-Note that the library is using ES6 modules and modern JS.
-Babel usage is advised.
+Note that the library is using ES6, including ES6 modules.

 ## Design principles